 5.17.1 Positions:

-Generally, refer to diagram available from the Championship Administrator and note that Race numbers must only be displayed on each rear side window (Helvetica Condensed Ex Bold 243mm high) and windscreen of the vehicle (150mm high) Championship decals (where applicable) must be affixed in or near the positions detailed by the Organisers.
+Generally, refer to diagram available from the Championship Administrator and note that Race numbers must only be displayed on each rear side window (Helvetica Condensed Ex Bold 243mm high), windscreen of the vehicle (150mm high) and on the reverse of the bonnet which can be viewed from the front of the vehicle with the bonnet in its open position.
+Championship decals (where applicable) must be affixed in or near the positions detailed by the Organisers.
 BARC and Championship decals must take preference to all other decals.
 Failure to comply will render the vehicle and Driver ineligible to race.

 5.17.2 Suppliers: